 Who can register a death?

-All deaths must be registered within five days unless a coroner is investigating the circumstances of the death.
+All deaths should be registered within five days, starting from when we receive the necessary paperwork from the medical examiner, unless a coroner is investigating the circumstances of the death.

 The people who can register a death are: